 Once a preview is generated - the file will show a low resolution version to the right (to make sure it is the proper size and prints on the page correctly).
 It will show Pending next to the file name.
 Remember, once you get used to T-RIP you will set it to automatically print without any intervention on your part.
-At this point a simple right click on the file name lets you choose Print.
+At this point a simple click on the small Printer icon across the top and the job starts to print.